apache/camel-website/content/blog/2023/10/camel41-whatsnew/index.md

 Apache Camel 4.1 (non LTS) has just been [released](/blog/2023/10/RELEASE-4.1.0/).

 This release introduces a set of new features and noticeable improvements that we will cover in this blog post.

+## Camel Core

+We continue with our [performance optimizations](/camel-4-performance-improvements/) in the core.

+This release brings an optimized type converter, that works around JDK issue 8180450, and can bring improved performance for many scenarios, such as the content-based router and filter.

 ## DSL